IEatUranium238/silvermoon/README.md

 You can also configure it to use an unix socket to communicate with the web server.
 To do it, do following:

-1. Set SM_USE_UNIXSOCKS env variable to "true"
+1. Set SM_USE_UNIXSOCKS env variable to "true" (as string, not a boolean)
 2. Change your server config to use UNIX socket instead, example for Apache:

 ```